 The new Australian $5 note is here

-And one new feature finally gives the blind a feel for money.
+And one new feature finally gives people with blindness a feel for money.

 Australia makes history today, as the Reserve Bank of Australia (RBA) officially releases its "new and improved" $5 note into circulation.